zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/osalab3-create-retail-pipeline/osalab3-create-retail-pipeline.md

 4. Click **Save**

-    **Scoring** stage allows you to use your own Machine Learning model that you have imported into OSA.
+    **Scoring** stage allows you to use your own Machine Learning model that you have imported into GGSA.
 5. Select the ML model **CustomerRedeemModel** that was imported from the dropdown and accept the default **Model Version**.
 6. Now make sure to map all the **Model Property** to the appropriate **Pipeline Property** if they are not already done for you.